jaegertracing/documentation/content/docs/1.7/deployment.md

 ## Storage Backends

 Collectors require a persistent storage backend.
-Cassandra and ElasticSearch are the primary supported storage backends.
+Cassandra and Elasticsearch are the primary supported storage backends.
 Additional backends are [discussed here](https://github.com/jaegertracing/jaeger/issues/638).

 The storage type can be passed via `SPAN_STORAGE_TYPE` environment variable.
 Valid values are `cassandra`, `elasticsearch`, `kafka` and `memory` (only for all-in-one binary).
 As of version 1.6.0, it's possible to use multiple storage types at the same time by providing a comma-separated list of valid types to the `SPAN_STORAGE_TYPE` environment variable.